abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

     - Operands are what an operator compares on.

-    - Operands can be constans, variables, or combinats.
+    - Operands can be constant, variables, or functions results.

     - *Examples*: -6, 4 + 21, q = 5 * 2, q > 3
 </details>

 ## Basic operators

-- ***Arithmetic operator***: Mathematical funtion that takes two operands and performs a calculation on them.
+- ***Arithmetic operator***: Mathematical function that takes two operands and performs a calculation on them.

     - <details>